UWC2-APIDOC/to-do-service-public/docs/tutorials/update-task-new-prop.md

     |**Headers** | `Content-Type` | Optional | The format of the data to be posted.
 Default value is application/json. |
     |**Request body** | The selected task details. | Required  | You can copy/paste the JSON response body returned in your `GET` call. |

-1. To add a new property, for example, *Priority*, insert the content on a new line in the request body like this.
+1. To add a new property, for example, *priority*, insert the content on a new line in the request body like this.

     ```js
         [